What is a Construction to Permanent Loan?

 - Quick payments – after inspection of the work, funds are generally disbursed within a few days.

-To learn more about construction to permanent loans or other types of mortgage financing, contact The Mortgage Center at Enterprise Bank at 877-671-2265 or apply online.
+To learn more about construction to permanent loans or other types of mortgage financing, contact The Mortgage Center at Enterprise Bank at 877-671-2265.